BY LEA FABBRINI

-AYR – The lack of regulation on letting agents is leaving students without a place to live even when the academic session has already started.
+AYR – The lack of regulation on letting agents is leaving students without a place to live, even when the academic session has already started.

 “I got a call-back, pretty much when we were just waiting for confirmation, they said that they didn’t want students.
 Which is ridiculous because one, it’s right next to the university and two, Ayr is a University Town!”

 The renting process might be harsh on students in general, but notably worse on international students.

 “I definitely say that because I am a Scottish national it is easier for me to get a place.”
 Hassell says.
 “The systems seems to be designed more, especially with guarantors and such, for people who live here.
-It is definitely a system in favour towards people whos families live and work in this country.”
+It is definitely a system in favour towards people whose families live and work in this country.”

-Paula Sinclair, Senior lettings adviser for Lomond letting agents in Ayr, said “there probably is a bit of a difference between a UK student and someone from Italy, France, wherever they might come from.”
+Paula Sinclair, Senior lettings adviser for Lomond Letting agents in Ayr said: “There probably is a bit of a difference between a UK student and someone from Italy, France, wherever they might come from.”

-“In a lot of cases with students we do ask for a guarantor and that is purely down to the fact that the income is not there as it would be for somebody that is employed.
-If it is a foreign student we appreciate, again, they don’t have the same references as they may do here and we would also ask for a guarantor.
+“In a lot of cases with students we do ask for a guarantor and that is purely down to the fact that the income is not there as it would be for somebody that is employed,” continued Paula.
+“If it is a foreign student we appreciate, again, they don’t have the same references as they may do here and we would also ask for a guarantor.
 We will do what we can to help, but usually it will be a guarantor.”

-When asked if it is more difficult for a non UK student to apply and finally get a flat, Sinclair said “I think it depends on the circumstances, it can be equally difficult for students and foreign students.
+When asked if it is more difficult for a non UK student to apply and finally get a flat, Sinclair said: “I think it depends on the circumstances, it can be equally difficult for students and foreign students.
 We try to accommodate everybody and if they have got the information and come back we will happily take them.
 As a letting agent we try not to be to set in our rules, we appreciate that people are renting for different reasons so we are not going to say ‘you have to be employed’, ‘you have to be earning this amount’, otherwise there would be properties out there that we wouldn’t be able to rent. […] We do try to look at each case individually.”

 Surprisingly, Sinclair said that “there is no criteria from the Government about who you put in a rental property, that would come down to very much the landlord and the letting agent who can decide with their own criteria.
-It is the same when it comes to pets or smoker, it is down to the landlord.
+It is the same when it comes to pets or smokers, it is down to the landlord.
 If they tell us ‘we don’t want students; we have to accept that, if they don’t want pets we have to go by that as well because it is their property.”

-Equally letting agents also advise landlords, for example if there is a flat in a certain area in Ayr like the town centre and close to the university.
+Equally letting agents also advise landlords, for example, if there is a flat in a certain area in Ayr like the town centre and close to the university.
 These flats get a lot of enquiries by students but by Sinclair’s experience the landlords are pretty open.

 “I applied for a lot of flats here and I noticed two different things.
-First of all, it’s really a lot easier to deal with the landlords than letting agencies because you go and meet them in person for the first time and they give you a viewing and then they judge you most of the time by how you appeared at the actual meeting whereas have a stricter process and sometimes won’t even let you go to viewings.”
+First of all, it’s really a lot easier to deal with the landlords than letting agencies because you go and meet them in person for the first time and they give you a viewing and then they judge you most of the time by how you appeared at the actual meeting whereas letting agents have a stricter process and sometimes won’t even let you go to viewings.

 “When I applied for flats with my ex-boyfriend, who is also a non-UK student, we noticed that it was very individual depending on who you where talking to at the phone, so you couldn’t even rule out an agency but you knew that sometimes the person answering the phone wouldn’t give you a viewing.
-It happened sometimes that either he called someone and didn’t get a viewing and then immediately afterwards I called because I don’t have a southern European accent I immediately got a viewing.”
+It happened sometimes that either he called someone and didn’t get a viewing and then immediately afterwards I called because I don’t have a southern European accent, I immediately got a viewing.”